razius/razius.com/content/articles/tech/vagrant-and-ssh-agent-forwarding.rst

 :date: 2013-09-13 08:29
 :tags: provisioning, ssh, vagrant
 :slug: vagrant-and-ssh-agent-forwarding
+:description: How to use your ssh key inside your Vagrant machine.

 I haven't even started yet and I can already hear you muttering over there, "What the hell is this Vagrant thing and why should I care?".
 Well, `Vagrant`_ is a wrapper around `VirtualBox`_, the virtualization software, that can create homogeneous development environments automatically without any effort from the developer.
 This means that we have a consistent development environment across out team with the same OS version, same package versions, same database, same settings.
 No more *But it worked on MY machine* excuses.